 Identifying your colours via online resources isn’t as straightforward as it may seem (due to the fact we’re all unique and the 4-seasons system relies on us all fitting neatly into one of the descriptions).
 Looking at how your skin reacts to certain colours is a great indicator of your natural colouring, and if you’re warm or cool.

-As a Warm Spring you will come alive in warm and bright colours like, yellow, orange, peach and orange-reds, and you’ll suit patterns and prints that aren’t too fussy, with a medium contrast.
+As a Warm Spring, you will come alive in warm and bright colours like yellow, orange, peach and orange-reds, and you’ll suit patterns and prints that aren’t too fussy, with a medium contrast.

 Warm Spring worst colours

 As I said, figuring out your season within the colour analysis system is tricky.
 Despite having very different colour palettes, each season can share similar characteristics.
 For example, Warm Springs and True Winters have a bright, clear appearance which can often lead to confusion.
-This varies across ethnicities, unless you’re a Bright Spring (more on that coming soon) and the contrast usually much higher.
+This varies across ethnicities unless you’re a Bright Spring (more on that coming soon) and the contrast is usually much higher.

 An easy way to distinguish these two seasons Cool Winter and Warm Autumn is to look at your undertone.
 If there’s a blue or pink undertone to your skin, you’re likely a winter type.
 While a yellowness to your skin indicates that you’re likely a spring type.